shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/NuanceFactSheet.md

     -   Used to repair things
     -   Running gag

+### Quotes

+-   “I can make it work.”
+    -   Meaning “I can fit that event into my schedule”
+    -   Meaning “I can fix this item”

+## Mudrich

+-   Likes to dig, has lots of tunnels everywhere
+-   Shortest
+-   Covered in mud
+-   Most likely to run around on all fours

+### Quotes

+-   “You don’t have to be so [adjective] about it.”
+    -   “You don’t have to be so mean about it.”

+## Wryonin

+### Quotes

+-   “Listen to this.”
+    -   When about to say something important / about to tell a story

+## Lemilay

+-   Talks to herself out loud
+    -   “Ignore your sister, Lemilay.”
+-   “Blinks” her bald spot when annoyed

+## Awoomoon

+## Fisher

 ## Majestra

 -   Interprets “thank you” as flirting
     -   Thus responds with reasons they can’t be in a romantic relationship
+        -   “We’re cousins”

+## Nephalie

+-   Copies other people’s mannerisms to mock them
+    -   To Mudrich: “You don’t have to be so stupid about it.”

+## General Seamtrust

+-   Calls Majestra “little majesty”

+## The High One

+-   Says description, then what he’s talking about.
+    -   “So simple, you wolves.”
+    -   “Fleeting, I see, your loyalty.”
+    -   NOT “yoda-speak”